Our Private Client Department has a long history of providing expert legal advice on the Administration of Estates and Probate related matters.

 Disbursements included in this fee:

 Disbursements are costs related to your matter that are payable to third parties, such as court fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.
-Please note that the above costs may vary.
+Please note that the above costs may vary and are subject to VAT.

 Potential additional costs